 This nine week summer program allows students to strengthen their skills in Modern Standard Arabic while being introduced to the history in the intersecting regions of the Maghreb and the Middle East.
 Students spend the first 4 weeks of the program at Columbia's Global Center in Amman.
 At the midpoint of the program, they move to Tunis where they spend the second month.
 Over the course of the program, they take the equivalent of a year of Modern Standard Arabic and receive training in local dialects of both the Mashrek and the Maghreb.
 The language program is complemented by a cultural and historical seminar featuring lectures by prominent specialists from Columbia university and partner institutions in the Middle East and North Africa.
-The seminar counts for the global core requirement and the theme for the 2018 session is Migration, Displacement and Diaspora in the North African Context.
+The seminar counts for the global core requirement and the theme for the 2019 session is Maghreb-Mashrek, East and West: Tunis and Amman in Historical Perspective.

 This program runs overseas from the end of May through late July in both Amman and Tunis.
 The MENA seminar will begin in April in New York.
-Students will be required to attend the 2 mandatory sessions on April, dates to be announced soon.
+Students will be required to attend the 2 mandatory sessions in New York on May 3 (10 am until 12 pm) and May 7 (10 am until 2 pm).
 During the program, all students complete one full year of Arabic, starting with Part 1 of the designated year.
 The following Modern Standard Arabic courses will be offered this summer:

 - First Year